isomerpages/mas-moneysense/_cryptocurrency/Risks of Cryptocurrencies, Initial Coin Offerings and other Digital Tokens.md

 with digital tokens that are not products regulated by MAS.
 This includes situations where the digital token service is provided by an entity regulated by MAS, but where the digital token is not regulated by MAS.</p>
-<p>If you choose to deal with an&nbsp;<a href="https://www.moneysense.gov.sg/articles/2018/11/dealing-with-unregulated-persons" rel="noopener noreferrer nofollow" target="_blank">unregulated person or entity</a>&nbsp;or
+<p>If you choose to deal with an&nbsp;<a href="https://www.moneysense.gov.sg/dealing-with-unregulated-persons/" rel="noopener noreferrer nofollow" target="_blank">unregulated person or entity</a>&nbsp;or
 invest in unregulated products, you will not be protected under MAS regulations.
-If you suspect that an investment scheme involving digital tokens could be fraudulent or is being misused for any illicit activity, you should report it to the police immediately.</p>
+If you suspect that an investment scheme involving Digital Tokens could be fraudulent or is being misused for any illicit activity, you should report it to the police immediately.</p>
 <p>As for cryptocurrencies, persons that buy or sell cryptocurrencies, or
 facilitate the exchange of cryptocurrencies may be regulated under the Payment Services Act 2019.
-However, they are not required to protect your cryptocurrency, and are not required to ensure that each cryptocurrency transaction is processed properly.&nbsp;MAS regulates cryptocurrency service providers under the Payment Services Act 2019 mainly for money-laundering and terrorism financing risk only.</p>
+However, they are not required to protect your cryptocurrency and are not required to ensure that each cryptocurrency transaction is processed properly.&nbsp;The MAS regulates cryptocurrency service providers under the Payment Services Act 2019 mainly for money-laundering and terrorism financing risk only.</p>
 <h4>Note</h4>
 <p>Your cryptocurrency service provider is required by law to give this risk